 What would happen if a cell is devoid of centrosome?

 Centrosomes are not essential for mitosis.
 In the absence of centrosomes, mitosis occurs with a normal spindle.
 The microtubules form a bipolar spindle and can undergo interphase.

 How is a centrosome different from a centromere?

-Centrosome is the organelle that contains two centrioles.
+The centrosome is the organelle that contains two centrioles.
 Whereas centromere is a highly constricted region on the chromosome.
-A centrosome is the microtubule organizing centre, whereas, centromere holds together the sister chromatids in a replicated chromosome.
+A centrosome is a microtubule-organizing centre, whereas, centromere holds together the sister chromatids in a replicated chromosome.